 What is the federal poverty level?
 Who sets it?
 And how does it factor into Obamacare subsidy and Medicaid eligibility?

 Here are some frequently asked questions about the federal poverty level, often referred to as the FPL, and answers to help you understand what it is and what it means to you.

 The federal poverty level is another way of referring to the federal poverty guidelines.
 It is one measure of poverty within the United States and is released annually.
 There is one set of guidelines for the 48 contiguous states and the District of Columbia.
 Alaska and Hawaii each have their own set.

 The U.S. Department of Health and Human Services issues the federal poverty guidelines annually to determine financial eligibility for certain federal programs and benefits.
-These include but are not limited to Medicare, the Children’s Health Insurance Program, Migrant Health Centers, Community Health Centers, Family and Planning Services.
+In addition to Obamacare subsidies and Medicaid, such programs and benefits include Medicare, the Children’s Health Insurance Program, Migrant Health Centers, Community Health Centers, Family and Planning Services, to name a few.

 No. Family or household size is used to determine poverty guidelines.

 No. They are the two main ways poverty is measured in the United States and serve different purposes.

 As stated above, HHS issues poverty guidelines, which serve an administrative function.
 The U.S. Census Bureau issues poverty thresholds for statistical purposes.2